 15. Always use common sense when swimming in the oceans.
 This water is simply the shark’s home and you are invading it and becoming a potential source of food.
 Humans are not considered a part of a shark’s menu.
 When people are attacked it is because you are misidentified by the shark for another sea creature by mistake.

-Why an insurance broker such as myself is writing this blog post about sharks and how to prevent being attacked?
+Why an insurance agent such as myself is writing this blog post about sharks?

 I do know from experience that accidents unfortunately happen and in the real world they do happen everyday.
 When it comes to swimming in the oceans and sharing the water with these precision hunters of the deep.
 It would be a smart move to invest in some low cost Term life insurance.

 Sometimes all the training and experience in the world might not help you in a confrontation with a shark.
 You have to keep in mind that when you enter the water you are opening the front door to their home.
-If you are considering purchasing low cost life insurance, give me a call and we will be happy to go over all your options and shop the market so you will be able to purchase the most affordable life insurance possible.
+If you are considering purchasing low cost life insurance, give me a call and we will be happy to go over all your options and shop the market for you.
 The possibility of shark attacks will always exist when you are in the ocean so use a lot of common sense to avoid a tragedy.

-Feel free to activate our websites quoting system by using the form on the right and compare the best Term life insurance quotes online.
+Feel free to activate our websites quoting system and compare the best term life insurance rates online

 Don’t hesitate to review all the best life insurance quotes on our life insurance quote engine and compare over 40 of the most trusted life insurance companies compared side by side.
 Give us a call to discuss your options and get any of the questions you may have answered.
-If you like to scuba dive in the ocean, take a moment to read our scuba diver blog post.
+If you like to scuba dive in the ocean, take a moment to read our scuba divers article.

-There are many dangers in the oceans which are not only limited to shark attacks.
-Purchasing low cost Term life insurance can be a very smart move.
+There are many dangers in the oceans which are not only limited to shark attacks